AlessandroT99/AlessandroT99/README.md

 I'm Alessandro, here you can get some information about me:
 - 🎓 I'm a Master's degree student at Politecnico di Torino in Italy in Mechatronic Engineering.
-- 🔭 I'm interested in Robotics, Electronics, Machine Learning, etc...
+- 🔭 I'm interested in Robotics, Electronics, Machine Learning, and Controls.
-- ⚡ I really like to try new programming languages and learn new things.
+- ⚡ I like trying new programming languages and learning new things.
+- 🌱 I love humanoid robotics, active prostheses, digital electronic, and automotive fields.

 <br/><br/>
 Look at my Github recent stats!